 G: Seeing the journey of someone who is trying to break away from the Empire or whatever you want to call it makes you realize that all those troopers are people.
 It’s not black and white anymore.

-C: This absolutely goes further in terms of creating a more believable atmosphere.
-I particularly like the fact that Rey (Daisy Ridley) is an independent young woman who’s smart and kicks some serious ass.
+C: I like the fact that Rey (Daisy Ridley) is an independent young woman who’s smart and kicks some serious ass.
 I am curious to see her evolution.

 E: He and Rey seem to be dual heroes here.
 Is there a twist here to the Hero’s Journey?
 Could Kylo Ren (Adam Driver) be the anti-hero?